What is Census and how does it impact my financial aid?

 Census is a “snapshot” of your enrollment on the 10th day of the term.
 Based on your enrollment and what type of aid, your financial aid may be adjusted due to your census enrollment.
 For more information on census, please see our census page

 I have been impacted by Covid-19.
 Can I qualify for emergency funding for Fall now?

 .
+Students will only be funded ONCE per term with federal emergency aid.
 If your income or family situation has changed since completing the FAFSA or WASFA, please see our Special Circumstances page

 for possible options.